 The less water we use, the less wastewater we produce.
 Implementing grey water recycling (filtering and sanitizing water from taps for re-use in toilets) on just the Burnaby campus toilets could save BCIT $35,230/year.

 It also means ensuring that wastewater is not tainted with materials toxic to wildlife.
-Initiatives like the Burnaby campus storm drain marking program, and the green roof technology research and education centre at Great Northern Way Campus help balance water use at BCIT.
-However, as of 2009, all stormwater that leaves campus is untreated.
+Initiatives like the Burnaby campus storm drain marking program, and the Centre for Architectural Ecology research on green roof performance, urban ecology and rainwater harvesting help balance water use at BCIT.
+However, as of 2009, all storm water that leaves campus is untreated.
 Bio-filtration on-site would reduce contaminants in our watersheds.

 The total average rainfall on Burnaby campus built area is 444 million litres each year.
 In some conservation efforts, rainwater is captured and used so tap water can be conserved.
 The average amount of water delivered to Burnaby campus 208 million litres a year.